oracle-devrel/kubernetes-mutating-admission-controller/MutatingAdmissionController/README.md

 If there is no entry in the array with a matching key / key value then the `arrayKeyValueNoMatchAction` is looked at, if this is `error` then the entire deployment will be rejected, if it's `ignore` then this array element in the mapping will be ignored, if it's `add` then a new array entry will be added to the deployment based on the contents of the `arrayValue` key to avoid duplication if adding an item where there is a missing key : keyValue field then the code will automatically add an entry to the resulting object who's key it the contents of `arrayKey` and value is the string `arrayKeyValue`.

+## Disclaimer

+ORACLE AND ITS AFFILIATES DO NOT PROVIDE ANY WARRANTY WHATSOEVER, EXPRESS OR IMPLIED, FOR ANY SOFTWARE, MATERIAL OR CONTENT OF ANY KIND

+## Copyright

+Copyright (c) 2023 Oracle and/or its affiliates.
+All rights reserved.
+The Universal Permissive License (UPL), Version 1.0